mp3284 at columbia.edu

 — at columbia dot edu

 Molly studied biology at Reed College and did her PhD in Ecology & Evolutionary Biology at Princeton, working with Peter Andolfatto and Gil Rosenthal.
 Her dissertation focused on understanding the prevalence of hybridization and its role in evolutionary processes.
 For her postdoctoral research, Molly is interested in understanding the impacts of basic genetic processes, such as recombination mechanisms, on hybrid evolution.
 Molly is a Harvard Society of Fellows member since the summer of 2016, but retains close ties to the group, working on how recombination shapes hybridization patterns.

 flw2113 at columbia.edu

 Felix has an undergraduate degree in Organismic and Evolutionary Biology from Harvard University (2014).
 He is a Ph.D. student in the Integrated Program in Cellular, Molecular and Biomedical Studies doctoral program.
-He currently works on methods for identifying de novo mutations and estimating mutation rates.
+He currently works on estimating mutation rates in primates.
 Outside of the lab, Felix is interested in music and cooking, but he swears that he doesn’t sing Verdi in the kitchen.